-The Centre for Freshwater Ecosystems (CFE) brings together a wealth of expertise from many disciplines to understand and solve signiﬁcant challenges to support the sustainable management of freshwater ecosystems.
+The Centre for Freshwater Ecosystems (CFE) brings together a wealth of expertise in freshwater science and water management to understand and help solve the signiﬁcant challenges in sustaining healthy freshwater ecosystems.

-Our regional locations provide ready access to ﬁeld sites across the southern Murray–Darling Basin and a vital connection with local communities.
-We have well-established lab facilities in Albury–Wodonga and Mildura and we beneﬁt from strong links with the University’s campuses in Melbourne, Bendigo and Shepparton, as well as many other collaborators.
+Our regional location provides ready access to ﬁeld sites across the southern Murray–Darling Basin and a vital connection with local communities.
+We have well-established lab facilities in Albury–Wodonga and we beneﬁt from strong links with the University’s campuses in Melbourne, Bendigo and Shepparton, as well as many other collaborators.

 Our vision is for a world where freshwater ecosystems, rivers, catchments, floodplains and wetlands are healthy, native species thrive and resources are used sustainably.